Ladies and gentlemen, I may need to acknowledge something and slightly, in a very small way, apologize.

 I mean, they're very, very lax.

-The rules are uh very, very lax.
+The rules are very, very lax.

-That's why Arizona is written the law.
+That's why Arizona has written the law.

-Make it apply to uh to everybody.
+Make it apply to everybody.

-We got a brief timeout here, folks.
+We got a brief time out here, folks.

-Sit tight, we'll be back before you know it.
+We'll be back before you know it.

-Uh so I check in the email.
+So I check in the email.

-What do you mean Rush McCain send it illegals and they're causing accidents?
+McCain said it illegals and they're causing accidents.

 All right.

-McCain was on the O'Reilly factor, helping Bill look out for the folks.
+Back on April 20th, McCain was on the O'Reilly factor, helping Bill look out for the folks.

-But I I I also it's it's not just the number.
+But also, it's not just a number.

 It's people whose homes and property are being violated.

-Look, our border is not secured, our citizens are not safe.
+Look, our border is not secured.

-Uh precisely a month ago.
+Precisely a month ago.

 So there you have it.

-Folks, the Carbonite plaudits keep coming in.
+Folks, the carbonite plaudits keep coming in.

 This was what he posted.